Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 Mods are labeled either *Essential* or *Optional*.
 If all you want are bug fixes and performance improvements, you can skip the optional mods.
 However, if you want to enhance the games aesthetics and gameplay with a few more mods, you can install the optional mods for a vanilla+ installation.
 Each of these can be skipped based on personal preference.

-*Full disclosure: I'm the author of both Patch for Purists and Expansion Delay which are recommended in this guide.*
+*Full disclosure: I'm the author of both Patch for Purists and some of the mods which are recommended in this guide.*

 # §1 Before we begin